 Information about Schengen Visa Countries

 26 countries in total form the Schengen Area by entering into a mutual agreement to allow the free movement of all Schengen nationals, remove the internal borders and strengthen the external ones.
 22 of those countries are European Union members, while other 4 are part of the EFTA (European Free Trade Association).
+B esides the 26 member countries in the Schengen Zone, three microstates are also a part of this area.
+A Schengen visa also grants entry to the following microstates:

-The United Kingdom, Ireland, Romania, Bulgaria, Croatia, and Cyprus are part of the European Union but do not form part of the Schengen agreement.
+The Ireland, Romania, Bulgaria, Croatia, and Cyprus are part of the European Union but do not form part of the Schengen agreement.
 You will find detailed information regarding the short-term visas for each of these countries below.

 Following is a list of the Schengen Member States that will require non-European nationals, who currently do not need a short-term entry visa, to apply for ETIAS travel authorization, should they travel to any of the ETIAS countries listed below: